 Corrosive sulphur and copper sulphide related transformer problems were a hot topic for our industry for a number of years.
 However, judging by the feedback from corrosive sulphur related presentations I’ve given at Euro TechCon over the years, interest seemed to be waning, and perhaps it was of less interest in the UK anyway as we have free-breathing transformers which are meant to reduce the risk.
 So, is it something we can now ignore?

-Well, this year’s Euro TechCon gave it some prominence with a presentation every day and I, for one, was interested in what others have to say.
+Well, Euro TechCon recently gave it some prominence with a presentation every day and I, for one, was interested in what others had to say.